 During our month with more focus on Data Visualisation, we should not overlook data visualisation books.

-Whether you invest in hard copy or digital versions, the longer form of books often give opportunity to better structure information for self-development.
+Whether you invest in hard copy or digital versions, the longer form of books often gives opportunity to better structure information for self-development.
 So, to complement those earlier resources, in this post I am going to recommend a number of books from 9 experts.

 Many of these experts are the same people I have recommended for blogs & tweets, but there are 4 new experts.
 I’ll leave you to spot which are different.
 Plus, enjoy this treasure trove of 11 data visualisation books from 9 Data Viz experts.